 ACTICO also supports the management and integration of existing models built in Python, Java, R, SAS, or H2O, which gives lenders the freedom to keep using the tools they already rely on.

-Moreover, the platform can simulate and refine risk models and decision strategies, helping teams understand potential outcomes before promoting changes into production.
+The platform can simulate and refine risk models and decision strategies, helping teams understand potential outcomes before promoting changes into production.

 Key features:

-- Visual drag-and-drop editor for building and adjusting decision logic
+- Visual drag-and-drop editor for building and adjusting decision logic without relying heavily on developers

 - Real-time execution of credit rules and strategies